Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Problem Statement

 \subsection{Safety under Model Uncertainty}

-In this paper, we consider the problem of guaranteeing that a system with uncertain dynamics \eqref{eq:system} remains safe with respect to a set $\mathcal{X}_{\text{safe}}$ while trying to accomplish a safety-agnostic task (as defined by a reference control policy $u_{\text{ref}}: \mathcal{X} \to \R^m$).
-The dynamics of \eqref{eq:system} are uncertain and only a nominal model \eqref{eq:nominal-model} is available.
-Moreover, we do not assume having access to any dataset containing previous trajectories of the true plant.
+Now, we consider the case where the true dynamics \eqref{eq:system} are uncertain and only a nominal model \eqref{eq:nominal-model} is available.
+Moreover, we might not have any initial dataset containing previous trajectories of the true plant.
 Instead, the system must autonomously reason about what data it needs to collect online in order to stay safe with a high probability.

 \begin{problem} For a given safe set $\mathcal{X}_{\text{safe}} = \{x \in \mathcal{X}: B(x)\geq 0 \}$ and nominal dynamics model \eqref{eq:nominal-model}, design a data collection strategy and a data-driven control law $u : \mathcal{X} \to \R^m$ that together render the set $\mathcal{X}_{\text{safe}}$ forward invariant for system \eqref{eq:system} with a high probability, i.e.,